Saudi Aramco books European naphtha for Asia after attacks

 But industry sources said the recent persistent oversupply has helped cushion the impact as this allows Saudi Arabia to buy cargoes.

 “Naphtha is globally oversupplied.
-Limited risk ...apart from tension on premium,” one source said.
+Limited risk ... apart from tension on premium,” one source said.

 “Aramco has managed to cover the production losses with cargoes sourced elsewhere for September/October loadings,” said a second source.